Connect with others who understand.

 • Mixed apical HCM has thickening in both the apex and the septum.
 Even though thickening occurs in both areas, there’s usually more seen in the apex.

-• Relative apical HCM is diagnosed when a person doesn’t meet all of the criteria for proper diagnosis but has some features.
+• Relative apical HCM is diagnosed when a person doesn’t meet all the criteria for proper diagnosis but has some features.
 Researchers believe that relative apical HCM is an early form of the disease.

-Symptoms of Apical Hypertrophic Cardiomyopathy
+What Are the Symptoms of Apical Hypertrophic Cardiomyopathy?

 The symptoms of apical HCM often overlap with those of other heart conditions, which can make diagnosis difficult.
 Many people with the condition aren’t diagnosed until a few years after their symptoms begin.